An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Dual problem and pseudohemisphere-hypergraphs

-We are also interested in coloring pseudohalfplanes with $k$ colors such that all points that are covered many times will be contained for each $k$ colors in a pseudohalfplane of that color.
+We are also interested in coloring pseudohalfplanes with $k$ colors such that all points that are covered many times will be contained in a pseudohalfplane of each $k$ colors.
 For example, we can also generalize the dual result about coloring halfplanes of \cite{SY12} to pseudohalfplanes.

 \begin{thm} Given a pseudohalfplane arrangement $\HH$, we can color $\HH$ with $k$ colors such that if a point $p$ belongs to a subset $\HH_p$ of at least $3k-2$ of the pseudohalfplanes of $\HH$, then $\HH_p$ contains a pseudohalfplane of every color. \end{thm}